7 Best Gym Machines To Build Big Quads (With Workouts)

 1. Leg Press Machine

-The leg press machine is very common in gyms, and for good reason.
+The leg press is the most widely available quad machine in any gym, and for good reason.
 It’s a safe and effective way to target your quads, hamstrings, and glutes.

 Leg Press